Bill of Sale in IowaGet detailed Vehicle History Report in 3 Easy Steps

 - The vehicle identification number (VIN)

 Remember that the person who signs the Bill of Sale should be the legal owner of the vehicle.
-If a married couple owns a car or truck, but only the husband has his name on the title, he should be the one to sign the Bill of Sale.
+If a married couple owns a car or truck, but only one person has their name on the title, they should be the one to sign the Bill of Sale.